wilson-mok/demo/2024/EDMDATA/Synapse-Serverless-Data-Analysis/README.md

 # Azure Synapse Analytics - Data Analysis

 The purpose of this article is to provide the setup instructions for the recorded demo.
-The presentation and demo includes:
+The presentation and demo include:

 * Overview of Azure Synapse Analytics
-* What is Serverless SQL and Serverless Spark and the benefits of using it.
+* What are Serverless SQL and Serverless Spark and the benefits of using it.
 * Explore the importance of Data Analysis - Why accurate and relevant data are important?
 * Demo: Serverless SQL and Serverless Spark to review, validate and create visualization using the sample data.

-After this session, you will be able to use Azure Synapse Analytics to conduct your own data analysis for a better result.
+After this session, you will be able to use Azure Synapse Analytics to conduct your own data analysis to get better results.

 ## Video
 Link: [Youtube - Conduct Data Analysis using Azure Synapse Analytics | Serverless SQL | Serverless Spark](https://youtu.be/-Jfb40xN7uU?list=PLd5EI5E5dBo5Pj2v10QN_orpbY7QBYQxF)